-The Cyclamen Society published, on 1st March 2013, the results of a long term project to produce a “seminal work” – an illustrated book entitled: ‘Genus Cyclamen: Science, Cultivation, Art and Culture’ which was intended to assemble and record the knowledge held by members and the results of studies arising from the Society’s expeditions and research.
+The Cyclamen Society published, on 1st March 2013, the results of a long term project to produce a “seminal work” – an illustrated book entitled: ‘Genus Cyclamen: Science, Cultivation, Art and Culture’ which was intended to assemble and record the knowledge held by members and the results of studies arising from the Society’s expeditions and research available at that time.

-The Society has also published booklets on ‘The Cyclamen of Turkey’ in English and Turkish and ‘The Cyclamen of Greece’ in English and Greek.
+The Society has also published several booklets: ‘Cyclamen, A concise guide’, ‘The Cyclamen of Turkey’ in English and Turkish and ‘The Cyclamen of Greece’ in English and Greek.